 Important is Better than Urgent

-I remember walking into one of my old supervisors office and seeing, “Important is Better than Urgent” written on the white board.
+I remember walking into my old supervisor’s office and seeing, “Important is Better than Urgent” written on the whiteboard.
 Reflecting on this week brought this memory to mind.
 It made me ask, what was he trying to remind himself?
-As digital project managers we all have encountered something classified as urgent that needs to get done, but might not necessarily be important.
-For example, the red flagged emails that creep up on the daily to do list.
-The kind that detract from the overall mission of the goals a team sets out to accomplish.
+As digital project managers, we all have encountered something classified as urgent that needs to get done, but might not necessarily be important.
+For example, the red-flagged emails that creep up on the daily to-do list.
+The kind that detracts from the overall mission of the goals a team sets out to accomplish.
 It’s a constant work in progress attempting to establish what’s best next in the heat of managing a project.
-My project timeline coursework helped set a foundation for a new spin on tools I’ve been introduced to previously (gantt charts) and a mindset needed to help get the right dates factored in for a trustworthy timeline.
+My project timeline coursework helped set a foundation to put a new spin on tools I’ve been introduced to previously (Gantt charts).
+Providing a mindset needed to help get the right dates factored in for a trustworthy timeline.
 Drilling down the top-lines of the week, our coursework covered: planning principles to follow when creating project plans (and how to make them more accurate), how to define a planning horizon, how to create planning sketches, and putting a checklist into action.

 Reacting to Results